 Legal Aid and Reduced Rates

-Creighton & Partners have a public funding contract so we are able to offer public funding to eligible individuals in relation to private or public family law and mental health.
+Creighton & Partners have a public funding contract so we are able to offer public funding to eligible individuals in relation to private or public family law.

 On 1 April 2013 the rules regarding individuals’ eligibility for Legal Aid changed.
 As a result many individuals who would have been entitled to Legal Aid no longer qualify.
 Legal Aid is still available for victims of domestic abuse, or where there is a risk of child abuse (provided that the required evidence is obtained and subject to financial eligibility).
 It is also available for eligible individuals who are attending mediation and require legal advice during mediation or to draft a consent order following an agreement reached in mediation.